Skip to Content Skip to Footer

 Courses

-2. Upon college dean approval, the dean will forward the proposal to the VPAA, or designee, to ensure that they do not contradict any board policies.
+2. Upon college Dean approval, the Dean will forward the proposal to the VPAA, or designee, to ensure that they do not contradict any board policies.

-1. Forward the proposal and any other supporting documents to the UCC Chair for approval by UCC and Faculty Senate if the change is considered to be substantive, or
+3. The VPAA, or designee, will review the proposals and forward the proposal and any other supporting documents to the UCC Chair for approval by UCC and subsequently by Faculty Senate.

 Program curriculum and program requirement

-1. After department/program review, a proposal containing the modifications will be sent with the department chair approval to the college curriculum committee and then the college dean, if approved.
+1. After department/program review, a proposal containing the modifications will be sent with the department Chair approval to the college curriculum committee and then the college Dean, if approved.

-2. Upon college dean approval, the dean will forward the proposal to the VPAA, or designee, to ensure that they do not contradict any board policies.
+2. Upon college Dean approval, the Dean will forward the proposal to the VPAA, or designee, to ensure that they do not contradict any board policies.

 3. Upon Academic Affairs approval, the proposal will move to the UCC Chair.

-4. Upon UCC approval, the proposal will be presented to Faculty Senate for approval.
+5. Upon UCC approval, the proposal will be presented to Faculty Senate for approval.

 IV.
 GENERAL PROCEDURES

 Items for action must be placed on the agenda at least five business days prior to the meeting.
-Items must be submitted in Courseleaf to the UCC chair in order to be placed on agenda.
+Items must be submitted in Courseleaf to the UCC Chair in order to be placed on agenda.

 1. All proposals and catalog modifications should have been edited thoroughly for spelling, grammar, and punctuation prior to submission to UCC.
 (UCC cannot devote meeting time to significant editorial revision work and will return documents requiring edits to their authors.)